 Why waste your resources if there’s another way?
 The idea of recycling is one that you’ll encounter throughout your personal life and even in some areas of business, but dedicated machinery that looks to get as much use as physically possible out of all your construction materials might be new to you.

-It’s important to be aware of these options right out of the gate due to how much of an impact they can have on your ability to be efficient; how you plan ahead and how much you need in terms of materials.
+It’s important to be aware of these options right out of the gate due to how much of an impact they can have on your ability to be efficient; how you plan and how much you need in terms of materials.
 It allows for what you have to go further, which is never a prospect to be taken lightly.
-Natural stone screeners are a good example of this, allowing you to be more efficient on site through the implementation of industrial devices.
+Natural stone screeners are a good example of this, allowing you to be more efficient on-site through the implementation of industrial devices.

 The Internet of Things

-When your business is in the construction industry, it can feel as though there’s a line in the sand between what you do and what other more digitally focused businesses do.
+When your business is in the construction industry, it can feel as though there’s a line in the sand between what you do and what other more digitally-focused businesses do.
 However, there’s often a rather large overlap that makes this a bit of an over simplification.

 For example, marketing is very important to every type of business, and the kinds of methods that are deployed often stay relatively consistent regardless of the industry.

 Therefore, it should come as no surprise that digital technological advances can have a profound impact on the construction industry.
-The internet of things allows physical objects to be equipped with tracking software, making it much easier to navigate and operate all these tools on a construction site.
+The Internet of Things allows physical objects to be equipped with tracking software, making it much easier to navigate and operate all these tools on a construction site.

 Safety Advances

 Construction is an industry that poses considerable safety risks to those who work within it, so it makes sense that modern construction technology is often geared toward reducing this risk.
-Sometimes, this comes down to simple automation, increasing the amount of labor performed by machinery and avoiding a situation where a human worker is being put into that same situation.
+Sometimes, this comes down to simple automation, increasing the amount of labour performed by machinery and avoiding a situation where a human worker is being put into that same situation.

 However, in the instances where a human worker is necessary, advances like cameras and optical detection equipment can pick up when a risk might occur, helping these times to be cracked down on and reduced.
 When bolstered with improved health and safety training, this can showcase your commitment to keeping your team healthy and secure.